gSchool/DNA-release-3/05-Surveys/01-halfway-checkin.survey.md

 ##### !question

-Have you ever referred back to lessons or material from **Release 2 Digital Foundations - DevSecOps**?
+Have you ever referred back to lessons or material from **102 DevSecOps Foundations**?

 ##### !end-question